DCT

 Claim Element (from Independent Claim 1) Alleged Infringing Functionality Complaint Citation Patent Citation

-wherein rivaroxaban is administered in an amount of 2.5 mg twice daily The labeling allegedly directs that Aurobindo's ANDA Product (a 2.5 mg tablet) is administered twice daily. ¶49 col. 24:64-66
+wherein rivaroxaban is administered in an amount of 2.5 mg twice daily Aurobindo’s ANDA Product is a 2.5 mg tablet, and its labeling allegedly instructs that it be administered twice daily. ¶49 col. 18:67-19:1

 V. Key Claim Terms for Construction